Alcàsser Girls: Crime scene reconstruction

-Miguel Ricart is the only person charged regarding the event.
-According to Ricart's statement, he and Antonio Anglés picked up the girls at the petrol station.
-When the men drove past the nightclub and the girls began to scream, Anglés pistol-whipped them with a Star Model BM handgun.
-They headed to a crumbling abandoned house near a place known as La Romana, in a very isolated and mountainous area close to the Tous dam, where two of the girls were raped.
-Afterwards, they went to Catadau in search of some food, after which they raped the third girl two hours later.
-After being tortured for the remainder of the night, the girls were made to walk to a pit the men had previously dug and were assaulted further.
-According to the autopsy, Hernández suffered a traumatic amputation of the right nipple and areola with a sharp object, and was then stabbed twice in the back.
-The other girls were beaten with sticks and stones, before finally being shot and buried.
-García's corpse displayed vaginal wounds caused by an object provided with sharp edges, possibly produced postmortem.
-The killers picked up spent shell casings and cleaned their car.
+Miguel Ricart was the only person charged regarding the crime.
+According to his statement, he and Antonio Anglés picked up the girls at the petrol station.
+When the men continued driving past the nightclub the girls had requested to go to, they began to scream, resulting in Anglés pistol-whipping them with the handle of a Star Model BM handgun.
+They then headed to a derelict, abandoned house near a place known as Barranco de La Romana, in a very isolated and mountainous area, close to the Tous dam.
+Here, two of the girls were raped.
+Afterwards, they were taken to Catadau in-search of food but could not escape.
+The men then raped the third girl, over two hours later.
+After being tortured and toyed-with for hours throughout the night, the girls were made to enter a pit (which the men had already dug), where they were assaulted further.
+According to the official autopsy, Hernández suffered a traumatic, unprofessional removal of her right nipple and areola with a sharpened (yet semi-blunt) object, and was then stabbed twice in the back.
+The other girls were stoned and beaten with tree branches (which did not kill them) before finally being shot and buried.
+García's corpse showed evidence of vaginal wounds caused by a sharp-edged object, possibly from sticks or wood, and potentially inflicted postmortem.
+The killers attempted to retrieve their spent shell casings and clean the vehicle of any possible evidence, though several items linking them to the crime scene would be found.

 Investigation

 From the moment the girls were reported missing, an intensive search was conducted to try to find them.
-Their bodies were found on January 27, 1993, 75 days after their murders, by two beekeepers in a ditch located near La Romana ravine.
+Their bodies were found on 27 January 1993, 75 days after their murders, by two beekeepers in a ditch located near La Romana ravine.
 Previous heavy rains softened the land, causing the corpses to appear from their improvised grave.
 It was soon confirmed that they had apparently been tortured and murdered.
 At the scene, the Spanish Civil Guard found one of Ricart's gloves, a Social Security referral note on behalf of Anglés' brother Enrique, and a shell casing.
 Spanish television channels quickly rushed to Alcàsser to cover the grief of the girls' families and the overwhelmed town.

 Anglés was not at home when the Civil Guard appeared in search of Enrique, leading to a national manhunt.
 The last sighting of Anglés in Spain was near Minglanilla, Cuenca, after which he went to Lisbon, and stowed away on board the container ship City of Plymouth.
 He is assumed to have died when he reportedly jumped overboard off the coast of Ireland, either instantly or from subsequent cold and/or drowning.
 Alternative theories state that Anglés evaded capture and, as a native of Brazil, is traveling under his Brazilian passport.